altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Hahaha...
 Impossible.
 Elin was just passionate about working for Sir Jerome.
 I have no luck with women."<br/>

-Jerome looked at Regis as if he was an idiot.
+Jerome looked at Regis as if he was an idiot.<br/>

 "...
 Forget about the maids...
 Is your relationship with the princess the same?"<br/>